 Some past and current projects:

-· A General Method to Extract the Density Implied by Options from Actuarial Perspective with Applications to WTI and Brent Crude Oil Options.
+· A General Method to Extract the Density Implied by Options with Applications to WTI and Brent Crude Oil Options.
 (Under development!)

 the Tail Shape Parameter from Option Prices, 2013.
 Submitted for publication.